yuh2k/Disaster-misinformation-and-its-correction-on-social-media/README.md

 #### Word clouds

-We also extracted the frequency of the keywords that appeared most in each community to generate word clouds.
+We also extracted the frequency of the keywords that appeared most in TOP 10 influential community to generate word clouds.
+We could notice that different communities produce different distribution of keywords.